noib3/nvim-oxi/README.md

 - after changing a piece of code, `cargo build` has to be run before you can test that with `cargo test`;

-- you cannot have two test functions with the same name, even if belonging to different modules.
+- you cannot have two test functions with the same name, even if they belong to different modules.
 For example this won't work:

 ```rust